strimzi/proposals/076-support-for-kafka-4.0.md

 This proposal affects the Strimzi operator.
 Mainly the Cluster Operator which deals with KRaft and ZooKeeper.
-But to some extent, it also affects other parts of the project (such as the API, container images, examples, system tests etc.)
+But to some extent, it also affects other parts of the project (such as the API, container images, examples, system tests, documentation etc.)
 The Topic and User operators as well as the Bridge, Drain Cleaner or configuration providers should not be affected by this proposal as they do not have any direct dependency on ZooKeeper.

 ## Backwards compatibility